Safirangi/photo-gallery/README.md

 # photo-gallery
 Created to learn arranging items in a gallery layout using flexbox, using the pictures clicked by me.

-View this project hosted on GitHub Pages:
+View this project hosted on GitHub Pages: [Photo Gallery Project : iri reel](https://safirangi.github.io/photo-gallery/)

 ### Base Layout
 - **CSS Variables** or **Custom Properties** are used to set the font-family and four colors, in the *:root* scope.